 Estero Bay Dental uses the highest quality materials and precision fitting techniques to provide comfortable, natural looking dentures.
 We also offer implant-supported dentures for patients who prefer a more stable replacement option than traditional dentures provide.

-Partial dentures require gentle care and frequent cleaning.
-Once you get your new partial dentures, you’ll need to:
+Full and partial dentures require gentle care and frequent cleaning.
+Once you get your new denture, you’ll need to:

 Yes.
 Good oral health is still important – even if you have a few missing teeth.
 In addition to caring for your new dental prosthetic, you’ll also need to brush your gums and tongue twice daily to stimulate circulation and remove bacteria that could cause gum disease.
 Continue seeing your dentist twice yearly for exams and cleanings, and be sure to bring your partial dentures along to each visit.
 After a few years, you may find that your partial needs to be rebased to better fit the changes to the bone structure in your mouth.